-The University continues to maintain healthy reserves of £30,990,811 (2019 £33,239,762).
-After adjusting for balances in respect of non-current assets, loan financing, the pension scheme liability and deferred capital grants, the University's free reserves total £14,311,632 (2019 £14,625,013).
+The University continues to maintain healthy reserves of £33,058,617 (2020 £30,990,811).
+After adjusting for balances in respect of non-current assets, loan financing, the pension scheme liability and deferred capital grants, the University's free reserves total £14,409,782 (2020 £14,311,632).
 Ravensbourne reserves provide reassurance to support loan obligations and fund future investment opportunities as noted below;

-- Ravensbourne will open the Institute of Creativity and Technology from the Spring of 2021, offering a digital destination for postgraduates, researchers and incubated businesses to experiment, exploit and discover new emerging skills that underpins and supports the future of digital media and design. - Ravensbourne plans to launch a Digital Academy, offering new courses and specialism in the application of digital technology for the creative design and media industries.
-This new blueprint will overlay the traditional teaching model to blend and reshape the portfolio offer. - Ravensbourne has seen a significant increase in student enrolments in September 2020.
-This is a direct result of its growth strategy and will be supported by significant additional investment in infrastructure and technology.
+- Ravensbourne opened the Institute for Creativity and Technology in May 2021, offering a digital destination for postgraduates, researchers and incubated businesses to experiment, exploit and discover new emerging skills that underpins and supports the future of digital media and design. - Ravensbourne plans to launch a Digital Academy, offering new courses and specialism in the application of digital technology for the creative design and media industries.
+This new blueprint will overlay the traditional teaching model to blend and reshape the portfolio offer.